 A 2008 survey estimated that there were 6,850 Elephants in the park and the surrounding area adjacent to the park.
 The Elephants and Zebra also migrate with the water and grass.
 In 1982 it was estimated there were about 6000 Giraffe in the Boma Park area, by 2007 it was estimated there were only 404 Giraffe remaining.
 The armies used the animal to feed their soldiers during the 25 years of war with Khartoum.

-The tribal people living in the area are the Murle, Anyuah, Suri/Kachipo, Jie and Toposa.
+The tribal people living in the area are the Murle, Anyuah, Suri/Kachipo, Jie, and Toposa.
 There will be many opportunities to visit them and view how they have retained their traditional dress, housing, adornment, tools, religious beliefs.

-Southern National Park -South Sudan
+Southern National Park -South Sudan Tour

-NIMULE NATIONAL PARK- SOUTH SUDAN.
+NIMULE NATIONAL PARK- SOUTH SUDAN TOUR.

 A journey of 3 hours from South Sudan capital- Juba about 190 kilometers.
 The park has made his name as a home to a herd of elephant and other animal species like; Uganda Kob, Lelwel Hartebeest, Crocodile, Duiker, Hippo, Waterbuck, Bushbuck, Oribi, Leopard, Serval, Olive Baboon, Vervet monkey, Warthog, perhaps Chimpanzee and birds.

-Bandigalo National Park.
+Bandigalo National Park Tour.

-Shambe National Park.
+Shambe National Park Tour.

-The park is located on the western banks of the longest river in the World-River Nile in the remote area of Adior.
+Shambe National Park is located on the western banks of the longest river in the World-River Nile in the remote area of Adior.
 It officially started in 1985 and covers an area of 620 square km.
 Shambe national park is blessed with wildlife species like; giraffes, lions, rhinoceroses, hippos, ostriches, and monkeys.
 The park has also made his name to be one of the best homes to different bird species.

-Lantoto National Park.
+Lantoto National Park Tour.

 South Sudan’s sudd wetland is a stunning home for birdlife that you will appreciate while on a boat trip.
 This is one of the largest wetlands in the world.
-More than 400 species of bird can be found here, including shoebills, great white pelicans and black-crowned cranes, and once you’ve had your fill of all things feathered, there’s also some excellent fishing.
+More than 400 species of bird can be found here, including shoebills, great white pelicans, and black-crowned cranes, and once you’ve had your fill of all things feathered, there’s also some excellent fishing.

 SOUTH SUDAN RIVER NILE RAFTING

-White-water rafting on the Nile is a new addition adventure to South Sudan’s tourist options, and you can enjoy a short splash at Nimule or paddle all the way to Juba.
+White-water rafting on the Nile is a new additional adventure to South Sudan’s tourist options, and you can enjoy a short splash at Nimule or paddle all the way to Juba.
 The rapids will make you buzz with adrenaline, especially when you realize how many hippopotamuses and crocodiles are sharing the water, and in calmer stretches, there are great possibilities for bird watching and fishing.

-THE WAU CATHEDRAL
+THE WAU CATHEDRAL TOUR